Seismic Data Interpolation via Denoising Diffusion Implicit Models with Coherence-corrected Resampling: Background

 Therefore, the network parameters are optimized by the mean squared error (MSE) loss between the Gaussian noise predicted by the network and the real noise for all time nodes of the reverse process except for $t=1$.
-Moreover, as discussed in \cite{nichol2021improved}, the log-likelihood can be improved in the log domain by parameterizing the variance $\mathbf{\Sigma}_\theta\left(\boldsymbol{x}_t, t\right) = \sigma_t^2 \mathbf{I}$ with the following interpolation between $\beta_t$ and $\tilde{\beta}_t$